 Lee “Scratch” Perry and his Grampian spring reverb (Black Ark Studios)

-A low quality delayed signal, could be obtained with the same process, implementing springs in tension, instead of plates.
-The idea, commercially developed by Laurens Hammond, the organ pioneer, was much less bulky then plates and even portable, to the point to become a standard on electric guitar amplifiers.
+A lower-quality delayed signal could be obtained using the same process but with springs in tension instead of plates.
+The idea, commercially developed by organ pioneer Laurens Hammond, was much less bulky than plates and even portable — to the point that it became standard on electric guitar amplifiers.
+Spring reverbs give a particular vintage flavour to guitars, drums, and percussive instruments — really great for old funk or reggae.

 Tape Echoes